asfedorov/make_me_paging/Readme.md

 </div>
     ```

-It have small functionality but simple do the job.
+It have small functionality but simply do the job.